 years, FEA analyses, prototyping, field testing and iterating needed to

-shifting system that is watertight, handles traffic and joint movement,
+shifting system that is watertight at the deck surface, handles traffic and joint movement,

 is quiet and easily installed without any invasive anchoring.